lfenzo/fusion.nvim/README.md

 -- ...
 ```

-Hopefully, if you followed carefully the steps previously mentioned you won't have installed it.
+Hopefully, if you followed carefully the steps previously mentioned you will have changed your mind and dicided not to install it.